Hussein-Basil/basketful/README.md

-# This app is a final project of the CS50 Harvard course
+# This app is a final project for the CS50 Harvard course